-Here are the 7 simple steps in strategic planning process…
+Here are the 7 simple steps in the strategic planning process…

-How you see the strategic planning process determines what you get out of it.
+How you see strategic planning determines what you get out of it.

-You can see it as a boring (but necessary) plan you have to do … Or you can see it as one of the most powerful forces at your fingertips for creating impact and change.
+You can see it as a boring (but necessary) strategic plan you have to do … Or you can see this process steps as one of the most powerful forces at your fingertips for creating impact and change.

-I’ve seen simple changes in strategy increase an organizations productivity by 400% in 2-weeks…
+I’ve seen simple changes in business strategy increase an organization’s productivity by 400% in 2-weeks…

 I’ve watched it grow a start-up from a company struggling to do a million dollars a year into a 10 million dollar business 3 years later…